Alessandro Cortini: How to Destroy Angels

+Solo works

+In 2009, he completed a small Canadian tour under a solo project moniker, named blindoldfreak.

+Cortini is also the frontman for the Los Angeles–based electronic-alternative band SONOIO, formed in summer 2010.
+The band name SONOIO comes from the Italian phrase "sono io", which means "it's me", as it is a solo project consisting solely of Alessandro Cortini.
+In July 2010 SONOIO released the album SONOIO Blue which was followed up by a remix album in December 2010, NON SONOIO.
+In June 2011, SONOIO released the album, SONOIO Red.

+Cortini has released albums through Mute Records, Volume Massimo in 2019, Scuro Chiaro in 2021, and NATI INFINITI in 2024.

+Collaborations with other artists

 Alessandro Cortini worked with Ladytron in the production of two of their albums, Velocifero (2008) and Gravity the Seducer (2011).
 He also co-produced the second track, "We Are the Sea", from the debut album Crystal World (2013) of Ladytron's main singer, Marnie.

+In 2009, he filled in for Morgan Nicholls (touring member of Muse) while Nicholls took a leave of absence to be with his newborn son.

 In 2010, he contributed electronic production to a song called "Birds of Prey" by pop artist Christina Aguilera, produced by Ladytron.
 The song is featured on the deluxe edition of her fourth studio album Bionic.

-In summer 2010, Cortini formed the project SONOIO.
-The band name SONOIO comes from the Italian phrase "sono io", which means "it's me", as it is a solo project consisting solely of Alessandro Cortini.
-In July 2010 SONOIO released the album SONOIO Blue which was followed up by a remix album in December 2010 NON SONOIO.
-In June 2011 SONOIO released the album SONOIO Red.